-Part Two - Goal Setting (15 points)
+Part Two/Three - Goal Setting (15 points) and Goal Reflection (5 points)

 Part two is your opportunity to create personal goals for yourself reflecting the areas you identified in Part one as areas in which you want to improve.
 Goals must be written in SMART format and identify the corresponding curricular thread.
 This section will also require specific strategies and methods to measure goal achievement.
 At least one goal must be created each semester, except for Semester 7.
 Goals created in Semester 7 will focus on completing the Semester 8 Doctoral Experience and the Scholarly Project and be identified in the Memorandum of Understanding.
 Semester 8 goals should be related to future practice.
 Unmet goals will continue to be addressed in future semesters until the goal is met, modified, or discontinued.
 We anticipate you will have approximately 3-5 goals that are being addressed at any given time.
 It would be helpful to have goals that you can target for next semester and goals for a few semesters in the future.
-Starting in Semester 2 you will complete goal reflection, which is Part three.
+Starting in Semester 2 you will complete goal reflection on your previously set goals.
+After reflecting and writing the semester evaluation paper, complete column 4 of the goal table.
+Please indicate when your goal has been met including a date and provide a goal update describing how you determined the goal was met.
+In Semester 1, students will receive 5 free points as goal reflection is not possible until Semester 2.